Bulk loading data to Azure SQL

 Azure SQL does not support reading files from local storage for bulk operations.
 Therefore, you cannot carry out bulk insert operations from local storage.

-If you try to execute a BULK INSERT statement as I have defined below, you will face an error as shown in the below screen.
+If you try to execute a BULK INSERT statement like I have defined below, you will face an error, as shown in the screen below.

 My Code: